 - If someone has limited English language skill, or is communicating across a distance, in what way can this be supported?

 - Whether all racial groups have equal access to the service or benefits?
 What evidence do you have?

-- Whether there are any barriers to participation e.g. low numbers compared to the population?
+- Whether there are any barriers to participation such as low numbers compared to the population?
 What evidence do you have and what can you do to mitigate those barriers?

 - Other factors that are relevant to your service:

 …what improvements can you make to any issues identified?